-Section 2 of this document is a summary all use cases presented to and accepted by TGai.
+Section 3 of this document is a summary all use cases presented to and accepted by TGai.
 The intent is to gather all use cases and group them into categories of similar traits.
 These combined use cases are the source for the prototypical use cases listed in Section 3.

-Section 3 establishs a small set reference use cases for the purpose of evaluating proposals to TGai.
+Section 4 establishes a small set reference use cases for the purpose of evaluating proposals to TGai.
 It combines use cases which have the very similar requirements and is an abstracted use case rather than a specific scenario.

-Use Cases
+Use Case Descriptions

 The purpose of this document is to gather all use cases that will be considered in the evaluation of proposed updates to IEEE 802.11 that would decrease the link setup time.
 TGai may determine that some of the use cases contained in this document are required to be satisfied, while others may be desired but optional.
 In any case, no requirements for technical solutions are required to address issues other than those stated or implied by the use cases in the most current version of this document.